- Community Resources

 This class offers something for people with all levels of yoga experience.
 It is a flow class that integrates asanas, breathwork, meditation, Tai Chi and Qi Gong.
 Each class is an inquiry into connecting with our bodies, opening our hearts and quieting our minds.
 The emphasis on flow is as much on accessing the internal experience of flow as it is what we're doing with our bodies.
 As we move our bodies and explore our edges, we learn how to rest in a place that is already at peace and still.
 By practicing yoga on the mat with mindfulness, we learn how to live with awareness and presence off the mate in the postures of our lives.
 Mats and props are available in Gates, but you can also feel free to bring your own.

-Kundalini yoga is called the "yoga of awareness."
-Each Kundalini class utilizes postures and movement, along with breath, mantra, chanting and meditation to work on all aspects of your being.
+Each Kundalini class utilizes postures and movement (asana), along with breath, mantra, chanting and meditation to work on all aspects of your being.
 Kundalini Yoga helps to calm the mind and emotions, balance the glandular system and deepen awareness.
-This class is open to all community members and all skills levels.
-The only requirement is that you come prepared (with an open mind) for a very unique yoga experience.
-Mats and blankets are available, but you can feel free to bring your own.
+This class will offer something for people with all levels of yoga experience.
+The only requirement is that you come prepared (with an open mind!) for a very unique yoga experience.
+Mats and props are available in Gates, but you can also feel free to bring your own.

 free guided meditations